MathieuandSpheroidalWaveFunctions/complex_prolate_swf/readme.txt

   kind values that do not correspond to the number of bytes.
 In this case just use the appropriate integers for the kind parameters in module param.
-Also change the values of kindd and kindq set in statement 5 below below the comments section to the kind values for double precision data and quadruple precision data, respectively.
+Also change the values of kindd and kindq set in statement 5 below the comments section to the kind values for double precision data and quadruple precision data, respectively.

   This program for complex c is a major advance in capability